arsevska/mappy/Postcode areas/README.md

-# mappy
+### UK postal areas
-Map-based functions for spatial data for the UK
+This folder contains the shapefile with the UK postal areas